Ajeyo Banerjee PhD, CMA

 Eric L. Reiner, M.B.A., M.S., M.A.

 Eric was the first CU-Denver Business School faculty member to offer to teach in the Risk Management and Insurance Program when it was announced in 2010.
-Since the program’s launch in Spring 2011 he has been teaching the introductory undergraduate risk management course in both on-campus and on-line formats.
-Consistently hailed as entertaining, “Mr. Eric” (his mid-‘90s talk-radio handle that students still know him by) has been invited to address student groups at the Business School.
+Since the program's launch in Spring 2011 he has been teaching the introductory undergraduate risk management course in both on-campus and on-line formats.
+Consistently hailed as entertaining, "Mr. Eric" (his mid-'90s talk-radio handle that students still know him by) has been invited to address student groups at the Business School and was awarded the 2016 Excellence in Teaching Award for Non-Tenure Track Faculty, CU Denver Business School.

 He is also a veteran financial writer who has published hundreds of articles over the last 20 years on taxes, investments, insurance and more.
 Currently he contributes to two magazines for financial-planning professionals, Financial Advisor and Private Wealth.
 For 25 years he operated his own tax-accounting practice, specializing in the self-employed.
 In the late '80s at an insurance company in the Northeast he handled training and technical writing.
 Before that he developed computer-based test-preparation courses for state-insurance-licensing exams and wrote study-texts for the Series 6, 26, and 63 federal-securities exams.
 He began professional life as an accountant at a public company, preparing the firm's financial statements as well as reports to senior management.